iLychevAD/projects/README.md

 6. Long ago when it was not public I contributed a lot into that module.
 Before making it public they seemed to tidy up the code a lot and all my contribution was purged :-) https://github.com/iLychevAD/ansible-module-yandex-cloud

+7. That was a test task for a position of a full-stack developer (so, something not really relevant to my usual occupation but nevertheless I was curious to take on it) - https://github.com/iLychevAD/video_archive_django_celery_k8s-1.
+From nowadays perspective it looks really ugly and clumsy, I admit that, but I think I should not be shy for that - after all that was just a test task for which not its quality the best qualifier but amount of time the task taken to be done.
+Notice the repo contains a demo video.